 Low twin beds with bedside tables and lamps, radio alarm clock, chest of drawers.

 Bean bags, second tv and video, chest of drawers and toy chest!

-There is a small enclosed garden, then a gate and steps up to 3 different patio areas, with table and chairs, a summer house and even a garden shed to store the barbeque ready for those long summer evenings…
+There is a small enclosed garden with a small shed, then a gate and steps up to 3 different patio areas, with table and chairs, a summer house with kettle and fridge… Get the barbeque ready for those long summer evenings…

 You are welcome at any time of the year!
 The summer speaks for itself, but imagine, waking up leisurely to see the sun rise, a bracing walk along the cliff tops, which you would probably have all to yourself… You will deserve a hot chocolate and homebake in one of the many local coffee shops, before returning to a warm and cosy cottage.
 Then amble to the harbour: with only water to the immediate north, there is almost no light pollution.
 On a cloudless night, the wonders of the night sky will be clearly visible: you’ll see the Milky Way, maybe even the colours of the Northern Lights ‘dancing’ across the skies…